MSS CCRS

 Dr Anupam KUMAR

-Dr Kumar is an alumnus of Nanyang Technological University, Singapore, and the Indian Institute of Technology, Kharagpur.
-He is a fellow of the Aeronautical Society of India, and a life member of the Association of Agro meteorologists.
-In addition, he is serving as co-Guest Editor for the Special Issue of MDPI Climate Journal.
-He enjoys travelling and communicating with interdisciplinary audiences.
+Dr Kumar is an alumnus of Nanyang Technological University, Singapore, and the Indian Institute of Technology Kharagpur, India.
+He is a Fellow of the Aeronautical Society of India and a life member of the Association of Agrometeorologists.
+He serves as Co-Guest Editor for special issues in Climate Journal (MDPI) and is also a member of the International Advisory Committee associated with INAGMET-2026, organized by the Association of Agrometeorologists.

 Education